Matagalpa language

 Matagalpa is an extinct Misumalpan language formerly spoken in the central highlands of Nicaragua.
-The language became extinct in the 19th century, and only few short wordlists remain.

 It was closely related to Cacaopera.
 The ethnic group, which numbers about 20,000, now speaks Spanish.

+According to local inhabitants familiar with remote regions, the language may still be spoken in the highland areas of Azancor, Musún, and Pancasan, located in Matagalpa Department.
+Many words of Matagalpa are still used in the region.